ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

   The copy tool allows the common compiler/linker substitutions, plus
   {{source}} which is the source of the copy.
 The stamp tool allows only the common tool substitutions.

+  The copy_bundle_data and compile_xcassets tools only allows the common tool substitutions.
+Both tools are required to create iOS/OS X bundles and need only be defined on those platforms.

+  The copy_bundle_data tool will be called with one source and needs to copy (optionally optimizing the data representation) to its output.
+It may be called with a directory as input and it needs to be recursively copied.

+  The compile_xcassets tool will be called with one or more source (each an asset catalog) that needs to be compiled to a single output.

 ```